udkyo/build-tools/restriction/README.md

 This utility checks if a change affects a restricted branch, and if so, whether the commit has appropriate approval in JIRA.

+## How It Works

+The restriction checker:
+1. **Identifies restricted branches** by scanning manifest files for branches marked as "restricted"
+2. **Extracts JIRA tickets** from commit messages (e.g., `CBD-1234`, `MB-5678`)
+3. **Verifies approval** by checking if tickets are linked to the release approval ticket
+4. **Blocks or allows** the PR based on approval status

+This prevents unauthorized changes from being merged into release branches without proper product management approval.

 ## Local Testing

 For local testing, you want to run: